Overview

 Annual Churn = 1 − (0.95)^12 = 1 − 0.540 = 46.0%

-This compounding is why a 3% monthly rate — which sounds modest — means nearly a third of your customer base disappears every year.
-When comparing your numbers to industry benchmarks, confirm whether the benchmark is stated in monthly or annual terms.
+This compounding is why a 3% monthly rate, which sounds modest on its own, means close to a third of your customer base disappears every year.
+When comparing your numbers to industry benchmarks, check whether the benchmark is stated in monthly or annual terms first.

 Step 3: Calculate Gross Revenue Churn

-Customer churn counts heads; revenue churn counts money.
-A single enterprise customer cancelling can matter more than 50 SMB cancellations.
+Customer churn counts heads.
+Revenue churn counts money, and a single enterprise customer cancelling can matter more than 50 SMB cancellations combined.

 Formula: